JoinColony/colonyDapp/Readme.md

 There are a few things missing still:

-- Linting
-- A proper jest test setup
-- Add some main styles (including our font)
 - Some tweaks around component loading (what about containers?)

 We are using `react-styleguidist` to create the styleguide.
 This can be set up like this: